Entropy, products, and bounded orbit equivalence: Introduction

-The basic geometric idea at play in Austin's work when the group is not virtually cyclic is the possibility of finding, within suitable connected F{\o}lner subsets of the group, a connected subgraph which is sparse but at the same time dense at specified coarse scale.
-By recasting this sparse connectivity as a property of the action itself (``property SC'') and circumventing the ``derandomization'' of \cite{Aus16} with its reliance on the Rudolph--Weiss technique, we established in \cite{KerLi19} the following extension beyond the amenable setting: if $G$ is a countable group containing a w-normal amenable subgroup which is neither locally finite nor virtually cyclic, $H$ is a countable group, and $G\curvearrowright (X,\mu )$ and $H\curvearrowright (Y,\nu )$ are free p.m.p.\ actions which are Shannon orbit equivalent (i.e., the cocycle partitions all have finite Shannon entropy), then the maximum sofic measure entropies of the actions satisfy
+The basic geometric idea at play in Austin's work when the group is not virtually cyclic is the possibility of finding, within suitable connected F{\o}lner subsets of the group, a connected subgraph which is sparse but at the same time dense at a specified coarse scale.
+By recasting this sparse connectivity as a condition on the action that we called {\it property SC} and circumventing the ``derandomization'' of \cite{Aus16} with its reliance on the Rudolph--Weiss technique, we established in \cite{KerLi19} the following extension beyond the amenable setting: if $G$ is a countable group containing a w-normal amenable subgroup which is neither locally finite nor virtually cyclic, $H$ is a countable group, and $G\curvearrowright (X,\mu )$ and $H\curvearrowright (Y,\nu )$ are free p.m.p.\ actions which are Shannon orbit equivalent (i.e., the cocycle partitions all have finite Shannon entropy), then the maximum sofic measure entropies of the actions satisfy

 One property shared by the groups $G$ in this theorem is that their first $\ell^2$-Betti number vanishes, which in the nonamenable world can be roughly intuited as an expression of anti-freeness, and indeed our approach breaks down for free groups (see Section~3.5 of \cite{KerLi19}).
-In what is surely not a coincidence, groups whose Bernoulli actions are cocycle superrigid also have vanishing first $\ell^2$-Betti number \cite{PetSin12}, and it has been speculated that these two properties are equivalent in the nonamenable realm (curiously, however, Bernoulli cocycle or orbit equivalence superrigidity remains unknown for the wreath product $\Zb\wr F_2$, which satisfies the hypotheses on $G$ above).
+In what is surely not a coincidence, groups whose Bernoulli actions are cocycle superrigid also have vanishing first $\ell^2$-Betti number \cite{PetSin12}, and it has been speculated that these two properties are equivalent in the nonamenable realm (curiously, however, Bernoulli cocycle or orbit equivalence superrigidity remains generally unknown for wreath products of the form $\Zb\wr H$ with $H$ nonamenable, which satisfy the hypotheses on $G$ above).

 Given that nonamenable products of countably infinite groups form a standard class of examples within the circle of ideas around superrigidity, cost one, and vanishing first $\ell^2$-Betti number, and in particular are known to satisfy Bernoulli cocycle superrigidity by a theorem of Popa \cite{Pop08}, it is natural to wonder whether the entropy inequality (\ref{E-SC}) holds if $G$ is instead assumed to be such a product.
 In \cite{KerLi19} we demonstrated, in analogy with Gaboriau's result on cost for products of equivalence relations \cite{Gab00}, that product actions of non-locally-finite product groups, when equipped with an arbitrary invariant probability measure, satisfy property SC, which is sufficient for establishing (\ref{E-SC}).
 However, such actions always have maximum sofic entropy zero or $-\infty$.
 One of the main questions motivating the present paper is whether one can remove this product structure hypothesis on the action.